Home of English Grammar

 8. I didn’t know anyone at the party.

-9. I want to buy some sugar.
+9. I want to buy some clothes.

-10. I met some / no interesting people on holiday.
+10. I met no / some interesting people on holiday.

-11. I opened the door but I didn’t find anyone.
+11. I opened the door, but I didn’t find anyone .

 12. She has never shown any concern for me.